Lana-chan/picocalc_lua/docs/API.md

 1. `FileHandle` - Object for file operations, throws error if unable to open

 ## `list(path)`
-List the contents of a directory
+List the contents of a directory, throws error if unable to read or not a directory

 **Parameters**
 1. `path : string` - Path to search in

 **Returns**
-1. `table` - List of filenames inside directory, throws error if unable to read or not a directory
+1. `table` - Nested table of entries inside search path
+   1. `name : string` - Filename
+   2. `size : number` - File size
+   3. `isDir : boolean` - Whether entry is a directory

 ## `makeDir(path)`
 Create directory at specified path.
 Does not create recursively